-She is the feminine personality of this monster show, a girl with a slant all her own, a person rather than a performer, and a beauty to melt the substance on which she wheels and whirls.
+She is the feminine personality ofthis monster show, a girl with a slant all her own, a person rather than a performer, and a beauty to melt the substance on which she wheels and whirls.

-wheels and while.

-But there was another personality vivid in this most impersonal of cirvivid in this most impersonal of circuses-John Philip Sousa.
+wheels and whiles.
+But there was another personality vivid in this most impersonal of cirvivid in this most impersonal of cir-cuses-John Phillp Sousa.
 He was the other star.
-Mr. Dillingham has given him and his famous band a setting to match the sound.
-They play in the shadow-or is it the glare?-of San Francisco's Tower of Jewels: and when they strike up Jewels; and when they strike up.

-Mr. Sousa's "March of the States"

-there are girls and girls without

-end to illustrate the notation.
+Mr. Dillingham has given him and his famous band al setting to match the sound.
+They play in the shadow-or is it the glare?-of San Francisco's Tower of Jewels: and when they strike pp Jewels; and when they strike up Mr. Sousa's "March of the States" there are girls and girls without end to illustrate the notation.

-John P. has heretofore worn virtually every decoration in the world but that of the American Cirl; and this one became him last night.
-His baton took on a new beat when the girls came forth; his shoulders braced; there was a rakish bristling of his now porcelean beard; there was pep in the old gentleman's smile.
-He liked the setting and it liked him.
+John P. has heretofore worn vir-tually every decoration in the world but that of the American Girl; and this one became him last night.
+His this one became him fast fight.
+This baton took on a new beat when the girls came forth; his shoulders braced; there was a rakish bristing of his now porcelean beard; there was pep in the old gentleman's smile.
+He liked the setting and it blood bim.
+It was a great night for liked him.
 It was a great night for the bandmaster.